 - When you go to fry, these chicken strips try and make sure you don’t play around with them too much otherwise the coating will start falling off.
 Personally, I try only to flip once.

-- When you're frying the chicken strips, try to keep the pan at medium heat as any higher, and you will find the coconut will start to burn.
+- If you’re frying the chicken strips, try to keep the pan at medium heat as any higher, and you will find the coconut will start to burn.

 If you’re not a coconut fan but want a fried chicken recipe, then be sure to check out my recipe for some delicious paleo friendly fried chicken.
-The recipe is very similar, but you instead get lovely crunchy almond coated chicken instead.
+The recipe is very similar, but you instead get lovely crunchy almond coated chicken.